KrzysztofZieba13/RajskiTalerzApp/README.md

 # MERN Stack Application

 This is a full-stack web application built using the **MERN** stack (**MongoDB, Express.js, React.js, Node.js**).
 The application provides functionalities for managing online and in-place orders, user accounts, and table bookings.
+Notifications to the user are sent to his email.

 ## Features
 - Online order placement